BlackWasp

 What is the Abstract Factory Pattern?

 As an example, consider a program that assists with the packaging and delivery of items for a web-based store.
 The company delivers two types of product.
 The first is a standard product that is placed in a box and delivered through the post with a simple label.
-The second is a delicate item that requires shockproof packaging and is delivered via a courier that requires a detailed manifest document.
+The second is a delicate item that requires shockproof packaging and is delivered via a courier that requires a detailed manifest.

 In this situation, there are two types of object required, a packaging object and a delivery documentation object.
 We could use two factories to generate these related objects.
 The StandardPurchaseFactory may produce StandardPackaging and PostalLabel objects whilst the DelicatePurchaseFactory creates ShockProofPackaging and CourierManifest objects.

-Implementing the Factory Method Pattern
+Implementing the Abstract Factory Pattern

 Abstract Factory Design Pattern UML